 WSA's Morning Garden is a special gathering where young children and their parents, guided by a Waldorf teacher, enjoy a rhythmic morning of songs, movement, handwork, snack, and conversation.

 Parents learn from each other, sharing life experiences and insights, while modeling for the children the joy of meaningful activity.
 The Morning Garden program is an opportunity to slow down, enjoy our children and each other, and bring a precious moment of peace into our lives.

-Approximately eight families participate for one morning each week.
+Approximately eight families gather weekly for Morning Garden at our Decatur campus or Inman Park campus.
 Children will benefit most from this program if they are 1 1/2 years (and walking) to 3 1/2 years.

 Morning Garden activities include: